HL7/smart-app-launch/input/pages/brands.md

       "valueMarkdown" : "GoodHealthCentral is available for our primary care patients."
     },
     {
-      // (0..1) Describes the portal and its intended audience.
-May be used to help
+      // (0..1) Link to the portal website.
-      // patients select the right portal if multiple options are available.
       "url" : "portalUrl",
       "valueUrl" : "https://goodhealthcentral.example.org"
     },